 Where to plant

 Finding the right spot to put your garden is incredibly important.
-Generally, you want a south facing garden, to maximize the time it is exposed to the sun.
+Generally, you want a south-facing garden, to maximize the time it is exposed to the sun.
 Before you start digging, spend a day or two watching where the sun shines in your yard.
-Now the times of day that it is in the sun and in the shade.
+Note the times of day that it is in the sun and in the shade.
 This will give you an idea of where to put your garden.
 Look for a location that gets a good amount of sun throughout the day.
-It’s fine if a bit of shade happens throughout the day, but for the most part, you want as much as possible hitting your garden.
+It’s fine if a bit of shade happens throughout the day, but for the most part, you want as much sun as possible hitting your garden.

 Of course, you need to take what you are growing into consideration as well.
 Certain plants require full sun, partial sun or shade.
 You do not want to plant a shade loving plant where it will be exposed to full sun.
 Things like lettuce and spinach do not like to be in direct sun.
 However, tomatoes love to be bathed in sun all day long.
 This is why it’s important to note where the shade hits and how long it’s there.
-Then you can plant accordingly.
+Then you can plan accordingly.

 When to plant

 There is no one guide that can tell you when to plant.
 This all depends on where you live and your grow zone.
 You can easily look up what you grow zone is on sites like Old Farmer’s Almanac.
 Once you know your grow zone, you can see when the first and last frost dates are.
 The last frost date will determine when is ideal planting time for most plants.
-Many seed packets will say when to plant based upon last frost date.
+Many seed packets will say when to sow based upon the last frost date.
 Some seeds can be sown a week or so before the final frost, however, others are more fragile and need to be planted well after the last frost.

 Single or multiple plantings

 This will greatly depend on what you are growing and the length of your growing season.
-Plants like radishes have a very fast rate or growth and can be sown multiple times – even in places with a short growing season.
+Plants like radishes have a very fast rate of growth and can be sown multiple times – even in places with a short growing season.
 Slower growing crops may only have enough growing time to have a single planting.
 Knowing your first and last frost date, as well as how long the growth cycle of the plants are, will determine what can be planted in succession and what will require a single planting.
 If you are able to do multiple plantings, make sure to leave room for them in your plan and ensure that those planted later will not be in the shadow of those planted first.

 In-ground or raised beds

 Will you be planting in-ground or building raised beds?
 Perhaps you are planning a mix of both.
 Some of this will be determined by your soil.
 If you have good loose healthy soil, then planting in-ground will work well.
 However, if you have clay or other difficult soil, then it may be best to go with raised beds.
-Raised beds allow you to create a good soil base right from the beginning, and before there are no rocks or tree roots in them, they are ideal for root vegetables such as radishes, carrots, and potatoes.
+Raised beds allow you to create a good soil base right from the beginning, and because there are no rocks or tree roots in them, they are ideal for root vegetables such as radishes, carrots, and potatoes.
 Plants such as beans, peas, and corn do not need a perfect growing medium like root crops.
 Their roots can help break up the harder soil for the future.